rileystuartmyers/booksqlite/README.md

     This compiles into the _sqlite3.o_ file.

-* Now, whenever you compile your cpp projcect, be sure to use the command _g++ main.cpp sqlite3.o -o app_
+* Now, whenever you compile your cpp project, be sure to use the command _g++ main.cpp sqlite3.o -o app_